Learn the Science:

 - Small intestine: The lymphatic system is also involved in the absorption of fats and fat-soluble vitamins from the small intestine.
 Lymphatic vessels in the small intestine, known as lacteals, absorb these nutrients and transport them to the bloodstream.

-How These Components Function Together for Proper Lymphatic Drainage
+Proper Lymphatic Drainage

 When pathogens (such as viruses or bacteria) enter the body, they can be recognized by the immune cells in the lymphatic system.
 Lymphocytes, a type of white blood cell, fight infection by attacking toxins, cancer cells, bacteria and viruses.
 B-cells produce antibodies that can recognize and attack specific pathogens, while T-cells can directly destroy infected cells.